Description

 Travel & Accom.

-While on the project, you will enjoy three meals a day at the Albatroz Lodge’s restaurant overlooking the swimming pool.
-For breakfast you can choose from cereals, bread, fruit, yogurt, eggs and spreads.
-Lunch includes sandwiches, salads, omelettes and pasta.
-Dinner is a cooked meal which may be pasta, a local dish or stew.
+While on the project, you will enjoy three meals a day at the Lodge or dive centre.
+For breakfast there is fruit, toast and spreads, coffee or tea.
+Lunch and dinner will be a simple meal of something like pasta, chile and rice, a local dish such as feijoada, baked potato and beans or similar.
 The meals are local and fresh and will be part of your cultural experience.
-Vegetarian diets and most food allergies can be taken into consideration.
+Vegetarian diets and most food allergies can be taken into consideration except lactose free or gluten free.

-Prior to your arrival you can also add a trip to Kruger national park (5 night camping safari) to end your experience with a bang!
+You can also book an added trip to Kruger national park (5 night camping safari) to end your experience with a bang! – Enquire for details and cost.

 Requirements